ercasta/allsoulsrun/docs/engine design.md

 An adventure has a series of levels.
 Each level has a series of encounters.
 Some levels make you retreat to previous level if you lose (e.g. boss fights)

 Each adventure has its own party restrictions (e.g. number of heroes, classes, etc.)

+## Worlds

+Adventures take place in worlds.
+Worlds are simply collections of predefined monsters, locations, items.
+Adventures can reuse them, but also define new ones.